Trafigura to buy Sonangol's Puma Energy stake for $600 million

-LONDON (Reuters) -Global commodities trader Trafigura has agreed to buy Angolan state oil giant Sonangol’s 31.78% stake in loss-making Puma Energy for $600 million in a step towards raising its holding to more than 90%.
+Global commodities trader Trafigura (TRAFGF.UL) has agreed to buy Angolan state oil giant Sonangol's 31.78% stake in loss-making Puma Energy for $600 million in a step towards raising its holding to more than 90%.

 Trafigura and Puma said in a joint statement on Friday that Puma had also agreed to sell its Angolan business and assets to Sonangol for $600 million, including the Pumangol retail network of service stations, airport terminals and marine terminals.